dancing-ipsum/mctwitterbot/README.md

 Inside of config.php be sure to set a password for tweet.php to prevent unauthorized access.
 For added security it's advised you don't host this script in a publicly accessible directory to begin with.
 In order to query this script you'll visit **tweet.php?password=yourpassword** and if the password is incorrect it won't tweet.

 If you are querying a MCPE server set the mcpe section in config.php to true.
 If you are querying a PC server set it to false.

+*To automate your Twitter account setup a cronjob and make it visit tweet.php?password=yourpassword at the interval you define.*